-Warm peach halves wrapped in flaky pie crust then topped with cold vanilla ice cream and fresh raspberry sauce.
+Peach Dumplings are warm peach halves wrapped in a flaky pie crust then topped with creamy vanilla ice cream and fresh raspberry sauce.

 I have a cookbook addiction.
 Like, more than 300 cookbooks.
 In fact, it could be even more since the last time I counted was shortly after I moved three years ago.
 In my apartment I have a bookcase built into the wall, which has three shelves dedicated to cookbooks.
 However, over the years I ended up with books everywhere but the shelf – on the kitchen table, on the coffee table, on the living room floor, on the bedroom floor.
 Finally I decided to weed through the piles and put them back onto the bookcase.
 While organizing, I got rid of a big chunk (funny how your taste changes when you grow up).
 My system was simple – if it had less than five recipes I would make, I didn’t keep it.
 For the few recipes I did like, I either wrote down the idea or saved it digitally into my phone.
 The one book had a recipe for Peach Dumplings with Raspberry Sauce that intrigued me.
 I jotted down the idea into the August section of my recipe planner then put the cookbook into my donation pile.
 Now that it’s peach season, I was eager to try out the dumplings.
 I love apple dumplings, so I know using peaches paired with raspberry would be a winner.

 I love pairing warm desserts with cold ice cream; that contrast just dances on your tongue.
 I think it’s a culinary sin if you don’t.
 Flaky pie crust.
 Partially melted ice cream.
 Warm raspberry sauce.
 Now that’s how you eat dessert.